Integrators

 obj += QuadraticRegularizer(:du, traj_combined, 1e-1)

-integrators_simple = [
+integrators_combined = [

-BilinearIntegrator(G_simple, traj_combined, :x, :u),
+BilinearIntegrator(G_simple, :x, :u, traj_combined),

 ]

-prob = DirectTrajOptProblem(traj_combined, obj, integrators_simple)
+prob = DirectTrajOptProblem(traj_combined, obj, integrators_combined)

 Integration Methods Comparison